Kuh4ku/Cookie-Documentation-English/methods.md

 # Compilation

-Once the project installed in the dame folder as the **Cookie.exe** you will need to create a foler named **config** and the two following files:
+Once the project installed in the game folder as the **Cookie.exe** you will need to create a folder named **config** and the two following files:

 * **config/dofuspath.txt**
 * **config/account.txt**